Earwax: Wet or dry

-A specific gene has been identified that determines whether people have wet or dry earwax.
-The difference in cerumen type has been tracked to a single base change (a single nucleotide polymorphism) in a gene known as "ATP-binding cassette C11 gene", specifically rs17822931.
-Dry-type individuals are homozygous for adenine whereas wet-type requires at least one guanine.
-Wet-type earwax is associated with armpit odor, which is increased by sweat production.
-Researchers have conjectured that the reduction in sweat or body odor was beneficial to the ancestors of East Asians and Native Americans who are thought to have lived in cold climates.

 Cleaning

 Cleaning of the ear canal occurs as a result of the "conveyor belt" process of epithelial migration, aided by jaw movement.
-Cells formed in the centre of the tympanic membrane migrate outwards from the umbo (at a rate comparable to that of fingernail growth) to the walls of the ear canal, and move towards the entrance of the ear canal.
-The cerumen in the ear canal is also carried outwards, taking with it any particulate matter that may have gathered in the canal.
-Jaw movement assists this process by dislodging debris attached to the walls of the ear canal, increasing the likelihood of its expulsion.
+From the umbo, cells formed in the center of the tympanic membrane move to the walls of the ear canal, and then towards the entrance of the ear canal.
+The cerumen in the ear canal is also carried outwards, taking with it particulate matter that may have gathered in the canal.
+Jaw movement dislodges debris from the walls of the ear canal to assist in this process.

-Removing earwax is in the scope of practice for audiologists and otorhinolaryngologists (ear, nose, and throat) doctors.
+Removing earwax is in the scope of practice for nurses, audiologists, Family Medicine physicians, and otorhinolaryngologists (ear, nose, and throat doctors).

 Lubrication

-The lubrication provided by cerumen prevents desiccation of the skin within the ear canal.
-The lubricative properties arise from the high lipid content of the sebum produced by the sebaceous glands.
+The lubrication provided by cerumen prevents drying of the skin within the ear canal.
+The high lipid content of the sebum produced by the sebaceous glands causes the cerumen to work like lubrication.
 In wet-type cerumen, these lipids include cholesterol, squalene, and many long-chain fatty acids and alcohols.